All Episodes

 So me and my lawyers, you and your lawyers, or you and your neighbors and your business would never trigger FISA unless there's something going on in terms of foreign agents and the like.

-If if Mohammed Sahib Skyhook is calling you at your business and he's got ties to Al Qaeda.
+If Mohammad Sahib Skyhook is calling you at your business and he's got ties to al-Qaeda, yep, you're going to pop up.

 But if you're calling your lawyer to talk about some event or issue that you have, it's not going to happen.

-That's not it's why this line about domestic spying on Americans is such a contemptible lie.
+It's why this line about domestic spying on Americans is such a contemptible lie.

 That is not what this is about.

-Next time you hear FISA court or FISA anything, remember what it stands for Foreign Intelligence Surveillance Act.
+Next time you hear FISA court or FISA anything, remember what it stands for, Foreign Intelligence Surveillance Act.

 The Libs want you to think that you and I are about to have our communications intercepted by Bush.

-The Libs want you to think that we are the targets of Bush.
+The Libs want you to think that we are the targets of Bush, that you and I and all the rest of us in this country.

-Now the libs may feel like targets.
+Now, the Libs may feel like targets.

 I don't know.